[Case 01]

 Not knowing what teaching methods and tools are effective.

-A calming teddy bear that pairs with a parent app to turn contact details into a simple, personalized safety song.
+A calming teddy bear that pairs with a parent app to turn contact details into a simple, personalized safety song by using an AI song generator.
 The bear’s rhythmic heartbeat and playful singing help children self-soothe and remember what to do if they get lost.

 Bluetooth connect button